13 Tips to Improve Your Return Policy & Prevent Chargebacks (with Examples!)

 Clearly disclose your return or cancellation policy near the customer signature line on transaction receipts.

-To prevent chargebacks, carefully check the regulations for each card networks that you accept payments for and your state laws.
+To prevent chargebacks, carefully check the regulations for each card brand that you accept payments for and your state laws.

 If customers are being courteous enough to consider a refund instead of a friendly fraud chargeback, it’s best to likewise be courteous!